 The almost 90,000 people who call Newmarket home can count themselves lucky.
-Newmarket is surrounded by the picturesque Bradford to the North and the quaint township of Uxbridge to the east.
+Newmarket is surrounded by the picturesque Bradford to the North, Aurora to the South, and the quaint township of Uxbridge to the east.
 Voted the 4th best small town to live in by Moneysense magazine in 2013, and it’s no wonder.
 Newmarket boasts more than half the population holding a post-secondary degree or diploma, eight in 10 homes owned and more than half of those occupants married with children.
 Newmarket’s growth has surpassed the average for both Ontario and Canada.
 The only catch to living in this small-town jewel?
 The average temperature is a frigid -7.3 Celsius in January.
 Luckily there are at least 54 companies to service your heating and cooling needs.
-It’s easy to get a free quote online or by phone.
+It’s easy to get a free quote from one of our local partners.

 How Often Should I Replace My Furnace?

 The typical lifespan of a furnace is 20 to 30 years.
 It’s important to inspect your unit to avoid any unwanted breakdowns (no one wants to find themselves in an emergency situation in the middle of winter!)

 - How old is your unit?
 You may need to look in the owner’s manual or call the manufacturer with the model number

 - How high are your energy bills?
 Are your energy costs going up but your usage remains the same?

 - Has your unit become rusty?
 Noisy?
 Dusty?